openjournals/joss/docs/editing.md

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.

+**Potential ways to find reviewers**

+Finding reviewers can be challenging, especially if a submission is outside of your immediate area of expertise.
+Some strategies you can use to identify potential candidates:

+- Search the [reviewer spreadsheet](https://bit.ly/joss-reviewers) of volunteer reviewers.
+When using this spreadsheet, pay attention to the number of reviews this individual is already doing to avoid overloading them.
+- Ask the author(s): You are free to ask the submitting author to suggest possible reviewers by using the [reviewer spreadsheet](https://bit.ly/joss-reviewers) but also people from their professional network.
+- Use your professional network: You're welcome to invite people you know of who might be able to give a good review.
+- Ask on social networks: Sometimes asking on Twitter for reviewers can identify good candidates.

 Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the command `@whedon add @username as reviewer`.

 ```eval_rst